 The Regency Town House

-The objectives of the Regency Town House are threefold:
+The Regency Town House has 3 objectives:

 - Raise the profile of Brighton & Hove as a historic location.